Pacific World

-Sun Princess was the ship on which the 1998–99 (1977-86 previously known as The Love Boat in its earlier seasons in its original run on TV) television show The Love Boats short-lived revival run as Love Boat: The Next Wave starring Robert Urich was filmed.
+Sun Princess was the ship featured from 1998 to 1999 on the short-lived television show, Love Boat: The Next Wave starring Robert Urich.
+The show was a revival of the original The Love Boat television series which ran from 1977 to 1986.
 She made the news in October 2007 as the largest ship to ever cross beneath the Sydney Harbour Bridge while entering the harbor for the first time, with a vertical clearance of approximately 2.5 m to spare at low tide.

 In July 2018, Sun Princess underwent a two-week dry dock.
 She received new livery design, new stateroom category, shops, and other onboard amenities.